William Branham and His Message

 It is clear that Mr. Branham was either mistaken or deliberately misleading when he said that the photographer used no flash in the photos.
 It is also clear that the camera was not stationary during the series of photos as he said.
 The descending light is obviously a reflection of the camera flash off of a window or mirror directly behind Mr. Branham.

-From our discussion forum, Lee (aka Pencilsmudge) offers a fascinating illustration to a forum member referred to as "Numbers" (#2345.48).
+From our discussion forum, Lee (aka Pencilsmudge) offers a fascinating illustration to a forum member referred to as "Numbers" (Used by permission).
 Lee writes:

 _______________________________________________________________